 Some large NZ and overseas companies, and all Financial Markets Conduct (FMC) reporting entities must submit audited financial statements to the Companies Office each year.
 Some companies and entities can file their statements online, while others must lodge their statements in printed form as hard copies.

-When to file your financial statements online
+Who must file financial statements online

 You must file your financial statements using your online services account if your: